vpreston/cogrob-challenge/balanced_mapping/README.md

 **Based on the taking the top ```num_points``` points from each of the Active SLAM And Science-Mapping nodes, it may be better to just have a single interface in the balanced mapping node to the rest of the teams and then we integrate the Active SLAM and Science Mapping code into a single Balanced Mapping node so we don't have to recompute everything?**

+Current Assumptions:
+-SLAM map is in an occupancy grid from the /map topic (**verified with SLAM team**) -GP map will be based on an occupancy grid as well, so it will be the same frame as the /map topic (not verified yet with GP team, which is getting their map frame from the image classification team)

 This code currently assumes that the Active SLAM and Science Mapping points are calculated from the same map at the same resolution (so a point at (1.45, -1.45), for example, exists in both maps and no interpolation is required).

 To run a simple simulation environment, please do the following: